hackjunction/website-template/SETUP.md

 # Prerequisites

-**Be warned:** this guide was written by someone who uses Macos for development, and while most if not all steps are likely the same even if you are working on Linux or Windows - [install with Homebrew] if using a Mac, the setup instructions below are only guaranteed to work on Macos :)
+**Be warned:** this guide was written by someone who uses Macos for development, and while most if not all steps are likely the same even if you are working on Linux or Windows, be aware that some steps might not work exactly the same on your system.

 Okay, first of all you'll need to have the following installed on your system: